deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 **++Proximal++:** *\<Uneasy\>* I have to admit, constrained or not… I don’t much like the idea of this technology.
 We Declined the OmoAru specifically because of it, after all.

-**++0007++:** I’m more concerned by your sudden reverse-course on this, **Cynosure.** You fomented a conspiracy within the Hierarchy, established the Cabal, somehow found a way to avoid being incorporated into a **0001** instantiation and all along your objective allegedly was to ensure long-term cooperation with the Humans.
+**++0007++:** I’m more concerned by your sudden reverse-course on this, **Cynosure.** You fomented a conspiracy within the Hierarchy, established the Cabal, somehow found a way to avoid being incorporated into a **0001** instance and all along your objective allegedly was to ensure long-term cooperation with the Humans.

 **++Cynosure++:** ...How much Human literature have you read, **0007?**